peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 # Introduction

-OpenID Connect Federation 1.0 allows an ACME server to issue X.509 certificates associating a given OpenID Entity to a key included in that Entity's configuration.
-Certificates can be provided to one or more organizations, without having pre-established any direct relationship or any stipulation of a contract.
+OpenID Federation 1.0 allows an ACME server to issue X.509 certificates associating a given OpenID Entity to a key included in that Entity's Configuration.
+X.509 Certificates can be provided to one or more organizations, without having pre-established any direct relationship or any stipulation of a contract.

 In a multilateral federation, composed by thousands of entities belonging to different organizations, all the participants adhere to the same regulation or trust framework.
-OpenID Connect Federation 1.0 allows each participant to recognize the other participant using a trust evaluation mechanism, with RESTful services and cryptographic materials.
+OpenID Federation 1.0 allows each participant to recognize the other participant using a trust evaluation mechanism, with RESTful services and cryptographic materials.

-Considering that a requestor is an entity requesting the issuance of a X.509 certificate to a server and the issuer is the ACME server that validates the entitlements of the requestor before issuing the X.509 certificate, this specification defines how ACME and OpenID Connect Federation 1.0 can be integrated to allow efficient issuance of X.509 certificates to a requestor via the introduction of a new ACME challenge type.
+Considering that a requestor is an entity requesting the issuance of a X.509 Certificate to a server and the issuer is the ACME server that validates the entitlements of the requestor before issuing the X.509 certificate, this specification defines how ACME and OpenID Federation 1.0 can be integrated to allow efficient issuance of X.509 certificates to a requestor via the introduction of a new ACME challenge type.
 The new challenge type extends the ACME protocol in the following ways:

-- It associates a cryptographic key with an OpenID Entity, rather than a domain, since the authentication and authorization of the requestor is asserted with OpenID Connect Federation 1.0.
+- It associates a cryptographic key with an OpenID Entity, rather than a domain, since the authentication and authorization of the requestor is asserted with OpenID Federation 1.0.

-- It defines how to use and validate a basic OpenID Connect Federation component, called Entity Configuration, that is a signed JWT published in a well-known resource (`/.well-known/openid-federation`) without requiring the `/.well-known/acme-challenge/{token}` endpoint.
+- It defines how to use and validate a basic OpenID Federation component, called Entity Configuration, that is a signed JWT published in a well-known resource (`/.well-known/openid-federation`) without requiring the `/.well-known/acme-challenge/{token}` endpoint.

-- It defines how the OpenID Federation Entity Statements can be used for the publication of the X.509 certificates, by a trust anchor or intermediate, that were previously issued with ACME.
+- It defines how the OpenID Federation Entity Statements can be used for the publication of the X.509 Certificates, by a Trust Anchor or Intermediate, that were previously issued with ACME.

 # Audience Target and Use Cases